How to make a webcam to work?

 - Make sure you've enabled camera access in Google Chrome - read this.

 - Some Google Chrome extensions may still block webcam access, so we recommend running the test in an incognito window.

 - Make sure no other software is using the webcam.
 When you are performing an eye-tracking test, a video conference is possible, but only if it's run in a browser.
 Read more here.

 - If you have Windows N Edition, install Media Feature Pack.
 Read how to do this here.

 - Running the eye-tracking test won't work on the old version of the Edge browser, it only works on the latest Edge version based on Chromium.

-If you're still having issues with accessing the webcam, contact us using chat or email (firstname.lastname@example.org).
+If you still have issues accessing the webcam, contact us using chat or email (firstname.lastname@example.org).